MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Aria Masoomi, Davin Hill, Zhonghui Xu, Craig P Hersh, Edwin K. Silverman, Peter J. Castaldi, Stratis Ioannidis, Jennifer Dy. *ICLR 2022*
   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- "Is your explanation stable?": A Robustness Evaluation Framework for Feature Attribution. [[paper]](https://arxiv.org/abs/2209.01782)
+  - Yuyou Gan, Yuhao Mao, Xuhong Zhang, Shouling Ji, Yuwen Pu, Meng Han, Jianwei Yin, Ting Wang. *CCS 2022*
+  - Key Word: Attributional Robustness.
+  - <details><summary>Digest</summary> We propose a model-agnostic method \emph{Median Test for Feature Attribution} (MeTFA) to quantify the uncertainty and increase the stability of explanation algorithms with theoretical guarantees.
+MeTFA has the following two functions: (1) examine whether one feature is significantly important or unimportant and generate a MeTFA-significant map to visualize the results; (2) compute the confidence interval of a feature attribution score and generate a MeTFA-smoothed map to increase the stability of the explanation.

 - Interpreting Black-box Machine Learning Models for High Dimensional Datasets. [[paper]](https://arxiv.org/abs/2208.13405)
   - Md.
 Rezaul Karim, Md.
 Shajalal, Alex Graß, Till Döhmen, Sisay Adugna Chala, Christian Beecks, Stefan Decker.